The key things you need to know about solar panels for home in 2020

 There are now three really good home energy storage battery options available in the market.

 The 13.5 kWh Tesla Powerwall which costs around $10,500 fully installed, the Sonnen Eco which is around $13,500 for a similar size (The Sonnen Eco comes in several sizes).
 Both of these are AC coupled home energy storage options.
 These products suit retrofits to existing solar panels on homes.

 There is also the StorEdge solution from SolarEdge who is a leading inverter and optimizer company.
 This is a DC-coupled solution so is better suited to a completely new installation using SolarEdge optimizers on the solar panels.

 What is the difference between residential solar panels and other types of solar panels?

 Solar panels for homes are typically higher wattage and have higher voltage compared with solar panels for off-grid applications such as RV’s, caravans, solar pumps, and boats.
 A typical solar panel for a caravan or boat will be between 80-150 watts whereas an average size residential solar panel in the US in 2018 is between 265 and 365 watts.
 This is because the electronics used in off-grid or mobile applications such as campers usually operate at 24 or 48 volts and so panels suiting these voltages are needed for these applications.

-How much do solar panels save on homes?
+How much will solar panels save my house?

-The table below shows the average amount that residential solar panels save on the average home in each state in 2018.
+The table below that we have borrowed from our sister site SolarReviews shows the average amount that residential solar panels save on the average home in each state in 2020.